If driving is not the main part of your job or the vehicle is exempt

-- non-commercial carriage of passengers or goods for personal use
+- non-commercial carriage of passengers or goods

 - driving lessons for anyone who wants to get a driving licence or a Driver CPC